The MPOX vaccination Programme has now ended locally and is now only available in London clinics.

-MPOX (MONKEYPOX) has recently been declared a global emergency by the World Health Organisation (WHO) after cases spread to more than 70 countries.
+MPOX (MONKEYPOX) was declared a global emergency by the World Health Organisation (WHO) in 2022 after cases spread to more than 70 countries.
 There have been a number of confirmed cases of MPOX in the UK.
 Most of these cases are in England particularly London and the South East, we have however seen cases in the North West and in Liverpool & Cheshire.

 MPOX is usually a mild self-limiting illness, spread by very close contact with someone with MPOX.
 Most people recover within a few weeks.